simias/rustation/README.md

-I also created a [/psx/ board on 8chan](https://8ch.net/psx/) if you prefer something less formal to discuss this emulator and all things Playstation.
+I also created a [/psx/ board on 8chan](https://8ch.net/psx/) if you prefer something less formal to discuss this emulator and all things PlayStation.
 We'll see if this turns out to be a good idea...

 ## Currently implemented (even partially)